31-Year-Old Safety – Free Agent

 Sherrod Martin Contract Information:

-Signed by the Bears in June of 2015.
+Signed with the Bears in October of 2015.

 To instantly reveal our fantasy analysis of every player – including Sherrod Martin – simply subscribe now.

 |Tackles||Defensive Stats||Fumbles||Kick Ret||Punt Ret|

 Age is determined on September 1st of each season.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.

 Sherrod Martin: Past News Updates ( ▲ View most recent update )

 There was no outlook written for Sherrod Martin.